jacobp100/cssta/README.md

 `;
 ```

-**Note you cannot yet compose a styled components**.
-We'll probably do something a bit different to styled components.
+**Note you cannot compose a styled components**.
+We'll probably expost a postCSS pipeline so you can use your own plugins, and get composition through that.

 ```js
 // NOT WORKING